josemacenteno/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 295 through 330 in my code in `pipeline.py` in the function raw_lane()`.
+I implemented this step in lines 311 through 356 in my code in `pipeline.py` in the function `draw_lane()`.
 Here are examples of my results on the test images:

 ![alt text][pipe_o_1]        ![alt text][pipe_f_1]